pkhuong/polynomial-approximation-catalogue/readme.md

 make sure that your language implementation is parsing floats correctly.

+In theory, if an approximation isn't listed in these files, it's not more interesting that at least one of the approximation that is in the files.
+An approximation is uninteresting if it has really bad accuracy (more error than an approximation with a degree lower by three), or is less accurate than an approximation with coefficients that are at least as efficient to compute (this is conservatively approximated with the number of 0, 0-or-1 and 0-or-1-or-2 multipliers, and whether the constant offset is 0, 1, 2, or other).

 Future versions will likely split the directories to report approximations that optimise relative or absolute error, and to include rational polynomial approximations as well.